kellim/link-collector/README.md

 ## License

-I have not included a license for this project because there's some Google Sign-In related code adapted from a Udacity course that they expect students to use for their projects but do not provide a license for it.
+I have not included a license for this project because it adapts some Google Sign-In related code from Udacity's Full Stack Nanodegree that does not have an open source license.